Following are some definitions and explanations of terms used in the National Survivor Network’s foundational documents.

 People of the global majority

 “We use ‘people of the global majority’ (PGM) interchangeably with ‘black, indigenous, and people of color’ (BIPOC), since black, indigenous, and people of color represent over 80% of the world’s population.
-This wording points out the demographic inaccuracy of the euphemism ‘minority’ and can feel more empowering for some people.” (
+This wording points out the demographic inaccuracy of the euphemism ‘minority’ and can feel more empowering for some people.”
+(PGM ONE)

 Precarious work